rakachan/Machinus-Learningus/Projet2/readme.md

 And you should be able to use pyspark and run 'run.py'

+You can find the documentation for the specific library we used at this adress : https://spark.apache.org/docs/2.2.0/mllib-collaborative-filtering.html

 ### Installing Nimfa

 Simply do : **`pip install nimfa`**

+The documentation can be found here : http://nimfa.biolab.si/

 ### Project 2.ipynb